MJZLOTR/contentspace/README.md

 **Always fork the upstream repos you are going to work on**, unless you instructed otherwise, and add them as _submodule_ (see next paragraph) in one of the aforementioned paths.

+Under **assets/templates**, you can find a scaffold for two different kind of articles, an external and internal one.
+All you need (if you are contributing new content) is to make a copy of it and fill in the gaps according to the inline instructions.

+> [!NOTE]
+> If you are curating migrated content, consult [MIGRATION.md](doc%2Fgitea.com%2FMIGRATION.md)

 ### Submodules